trntv/apis-list/apis/traitify/traitify.md

 # Traitify
 A diverse set of fun visual assessments used to uncover personality types and traits.
-Your users simply select &quot;Me&quot; or &quot;Not Me&quot; to a brief series of images and voila!
+Your users simply select "Me" or "Not Me" to a brief series of images and voila!
 Instant, actionable data.

 With this psychology-backed data in hand, the possibilities are endless - any way that personalization can help you is now within reach.
 Potential uses include:
 - Applicant Fit Score